ThanosTrai/booklibapp-project-springboot/README.md

 - Java JDK 11 or later.
 - Gradle for building and running the project.
-- An API key from Google Books API. (https://developers.google.com/books/docs/v1/using#APIKey)
+- An API key from [Google Books API](https://developers.google.com/books/docs/v1/using#APIKey)
 - A secret key for JWT token generation.

 ## Setup and Local Development